-The Blacksburg Museum & Cultural Foundation will be hosting a re-imagined & socially distant version of its popular “Blues, Brews & BBQ Festival” which honors St. Luke & Odd Fellows Hall: Museum of African American Heritage.
+In 2020, the Blacksburg Museum & Cultural Foundation hosted a re-imagined & socially distant version of its popular “Blues, Brews & BBQ Festival” which honors St. Luke & Odd Fellows Hall: Museum of African American Heritage.

-This year's event will be held via live-stream on Facebook, Instagram and YouTube and will feature:
+This event was held via live-stream on Facebook, Instagram and YouTube and featured:

-Live musical performances from ISSAC HADEN & JOJO STOCKTON
+Live musical performances from ISSAC HADDEN & JOJO STOCKTON

 A discussion with New York Times Bestselling Author, and Blacksburg Resident Nikki Giovanni.